Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/customization/asset-packs.md

 **Internal-only devices** (ESP32-C5, some S2):
 - 2 icons cached in internal RAM
-- Tiled background supported at ≤32x32; the full-screen bake is skipped and LVGL tiles the small image
+- Scaled `half`/`tiny` indexed backgrounds are supported without full RGB expansion; 32x32 tiled background remains the last fallback
 - Icon size is capped at 32x32 RGB565A8 (3 KB) per slot — anything bigger is rejected
 - Deflate-compressed payloads are rejected; only uncompressed `.gimg` files load
-- Use `indexed_4bpp` for icons and the background tile to stay well under the internal-RAM budget.
+- Use `indexed_4bpp` for icons and low-RAM background variants.
 A 32x32 indexed icon is 576 bytes vs 3,072 bytes for RGB565A8
 - Colors and icon mappings still work; icons fall back to compiled-in artwork when the cache is full

 ## Converting a Single Image